Assets in Software Engineering: What are they after all?: Introduction

-In this position paper, we present a definition of assets, and we extend the reasoning around related concepts such as asset degradation, i.e., the loss of value of an asset.
+In this position paper, we critically discuss and characterise assets and extend the reasoning around related concepts such as asset degradation, i.e., the loss of value of an asset.
 We discuss various types of value degradation and the possible implications of these on the planning, realisation, and evolution of software-intensive products and services.
+Our contribution is rooted in our long-term academia-industry collaborations\footnote{See, for instance, \url{www.rethought.se}.}, and the empirical studies we conducted together with our industrial partners.
+The novelty of this work is three-fold: \begin{itemize} \item Characterising assets.
+Though there is a definition for assets (ISO 55000~\cite{ISO/IEC/IEEE2014}), there is no good way of distinguishing what an asset is and what it is not.
+Characterising assets can help identify them. \item Categorising the types of degradation.
+Discussing and defining different types of degradation can help practitioners and researchers better understand and investigate assets' degradation. \item Delineating from related concepts such as Technical Debt.
+As consequence of our continuous work and collaboration with the industry, we have observed that practitioners often have a different perspective on Technical Debt (TD) than academic authors.
+Other assets that go beyond code-related artefacts are of importance for practitioners and the industry is concerned with the consequences of their continuous use (which indicates that it might be worth keeping control over).
+Highlighting this industrial perspective helps direct the research efforts to understand the needs of industry and validate our work. \end{itemize}

+Looking at related terms in software engineering literature, it seems that when referring to assets in software development, the term TD~\cite{Avgeriou2016,Cunningham1993} is becoming a \textit{catch-for-all} that works for all and every negative consequence that may or may not happen to assets.
+TD can be a metric that can help us measure the degradation of assets.
+Yet, TD is often mistaken for actual degradation due to the lack of a concise definition of asset degradation.
+Moreover, TD has not yet considered the propagation of degradation~\cite{Alegroth2017}, i.e. the degradation of certain assets stemming from the degradation of other, interrelated assets.
+Two examples of this propagation are i) the degradation of an architectural description element such as an activity diagram can lead to the degradation of source code, manifested as code-level TD; or ii) the propagation of code deprecation, which can propagate to the test-base, as in \cite{Sundelin2020}.

-Our contribution is rooted in our own long-term academia-industry collaborations~\footnote{See, for instance, \url{www.rethought.se}.}, and the empirical studies we conducted together with our industrial partners.
-We will conclude with a discussion of future perspectives for research and practice to foster contemporary research endeavours in the community of software engineering researchers and practitioners in a common, more unified direction.
+We conclude the paper with a discussion of future perspectives for research and practice to foster contemporary research endeavours in the community of software engineering researchers and practitioners in a common, more unified direction.